gaganmarvel/Facial-Reconstruction-of-Masked-Face-using-GAN/README.md

 ![alt text](https://github.com/gaganmarvel/Facial-Reconstruction-of-Masked-Face-using-GAN/blob/main/examples/no_mask/000000.png) ![alt text](https://github.com/gaganmarvel/Facial-Reconstruction-of-Masked-Face-using-GAN/blob/main/examples/no_mask/000002.png) ![alt text](https://github.com/gaganmarvel/Facial-Reconstruction-of-Masked-Face-using-GAN/blob/main/examples/no_mask/000003.png)

 As you can see, even with the few resources we had, the outcomes are still more than adequate.
-Overfitting of the model can be seen, which results in poor generalisation.
+Overfitting of the model was seen, which resulted in poor generalisation.
 The issue might have been resolved by making the dataset more diverse and heterogeneous.

 ## NOTE:
 We recommend you to use system with higher processor, higher RAM and a better GPU for smooth training and processing.